Apriori Knowledge in an Era of Computational Opacity: The Role of AI in Mathematical Discovery: Transparency and AI Assisted Proof

 \section{Transparency and AI Assisted Proof}

-More recently, mathematicians have turned to deep learning models (DLMs) for assistance with particularly challenging mathematical problems in, for instance, low-dimensional topology \cite{davies2021advancing}, geometry \cite{trinh2024solving}, and extremal combinatorics\cite{romera2023mathematical}.
-If it is the case that apriori warrants for mathematical knowledge of the kind involving computers discussed above require mathematically transparent computational procedures, then the notorious opacity of deep learning approaches presents a straightforward problem for the possibility of getting genuine mathematical knowledge from them.
+So far, we have been talking about old-fashioned computing.
+More recently, mathematicians have turned to deep learning models (DLMs) for assistance with particularly challenging mathematical problems in, for instance, low-dimensional topology \cite{davies2021advancing}, geometry \cite{trinh2024solving}, and extremal combinatorics \cite{romera2023mathematical}.
+One might expect that, like Appel and Haken, these mathematicians, too, can gain apriori knowledge from the outputs of their computers in the right circumstances.
+However, the notorious opacity of deep learning machines creates a significant difference between the use of traditional computers in mathematics and the use of DLMs in mathematics.

-To see this, we need to consider the sense in which DLMs are opaque and, as such, cannot be made mathematically transparent to us.
-Creel's account of algorithmic and structural transparency in complex computational systems \cite{creel2020transparency} is particularly helpful in this regard and, as we will show, can serve to connect long-running debates concerning computational approaches in mathematics with emerging contemporary debates in the philosophy of AI-infused science.
+To see this, we need to consider the sense in which DLMs are opaque and, as such, are not mathematically transparent to us.
+Creel's account of algorithmic and structural transparency in complex computational systems \cite{creel2020transparency} is particularly helpful in this regard.

 For Creel, computational systems can be `algorithmically' and `structurally' transparent.\footnote{Creel's treatment of computational transparency can be seen as a refinement and extension of computational concepts of understanding going back to Marr \cite{marr2010vision}.} A computational system is said to be algorithmically transparent to the extent that the procedures that govern its behavior are known and intelligible.
-In the case of the procedures performed in the proof of the Four Color Theorem, the rules at the algorithmic level correspond to the straightforward application of well-accepted principles of graph theory.
-The system is structurally transparent to the extent that it is possible to see how the mathematical principles are realized in code.
-Thus, we can say that the program is structurally transparent if and only if it is both surveyable and possible to understand how the code generates results in accordance with the general mathematical principles that it instantiates.\footnote{In cases where a computational system is algorithmically and structurally transparent (as in the proof of the Four Color Theorem), the reliability of the computational system at run-time can be (defeasibly) trusted \cite{frigg2009philosophy,duede2022instruments} (though, in practice, one cannot transparently inspect it\cite{humphreys2009philosophical}).}
+In the case of the procedures performed in the proof of the 4CT, the rules at the algorithmic level are just the rules that describe how a mathematician might check the 4-colorability of Appel and Haken's basic 1,834 graphs.